 “Not particularly.”
 Calay tapped ash off his smoke on the fence post.
 “Sliproot is also an appetite suppressant.”

-Gaz smoothed a hand over his bald head with a snort.
+Gaz smoothed a hand across his dome with a snort.
 “Suppose that’s why you look the way you do.”

-Lurching more upright, Calay squinted at his childhood friend in the murk.
+Lurching more upright, Calay squinted balefully into the murk.
 “What’s that supposed to mean?”

 “It means you should eat an apple,” said Gaz.